 What’s needed for success?

-These are all areas where Swim and its platform can help.
-Built by developers for developers, Swim enables developers to create domain-specific applications that unify static and dynamic data from message brokers, databases, and other data sources.
-With Swim, they can create smart, interlinked real-world models—Swim Web Agents—which power extremely responsive, scalable, and efficient continuous intelligence applications.
-And most importantly, Swim lets developers build an application that is specific to their business.
+These are all areas where Nstream and its platform can help.
+Built by developers for developers, Nstream enables developers to create domain-specific applications that unify static and dynamic data from message brokers, databases, and other data sources.
+With Nstream, they can create smart, interlinked real-world models—Web Agents—which power extremely responsive, scalable, and efficient continuous intelligence applications.
+And most importantly, Nstream lets developers build an application that is specific to their business.

-The bottom line is that Swim provides the ability to build applications that use streaming data to enable sophisticated business logic, which, in turn, has a valuable impact on the business.
+The bottom line is that Nstream provides the ability to build applications that use streaming data to enable sophisticated business logic, which, in turn, has a valuable impact on the business.